AdCombo/flask-combo-jsonapi/docs/quickstart.rst

 .. warning::

-    In this example, I use Flask-SQLAlchemy so you have to install it before to run the example.
+    In this example Flask-SQLAlchemy is used, so you'll need to install it before running this example.

     $ pip install flask_sqlalchemy

-Save this as api.py and run it using your Python interpreter.
-Note that we've enabled `Flask debugging <http://flask.pocoo.org/docs/quickstart/#debug-mode>`_ mode to provide code reloading and better error messages. ::
+Save `this file <https://github.com/AdCombo/flask-combo-jsonapi/blob/master/examples/api.py>`_ as api.py and run it using your Python interpreter.
+Note that we've enabled
+`Flask debugging <https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode>`_ mode to provide code reloading and better error messages. ::

     $ python api.py